World Suicide Prevention Day is today.

 When a crisis hits, you don’t always have time to do your research or react.
 If you or a loved one needs to talk to someone about suicide right away, call the national suicide prevention lifeline at 1-800-273-8255.

-Learn more about the behavioral health services we offer at Bon Secours.
+Learn more about the behavioral and mental health services we offer at Bon Secours.